GiantDole/ethglobal_agent/server/README.md

 3. **Logout/Session Invalidation**
    - `POST /api/logout` – Clears the user's session in Redis and optionally removes authentication cookies.

-## General Notes and Recommendations

-- **Authentication Flow:** Use Privy cookies (`privy-token` and `idToken`) for authentication.
-Additional routes can be protected using JWT middleware if needed.

-- **Data Storage:** User data is stored/updated in Supabase while session data is maintained in Redis.
-Additional user progress can also be stored in Supabase.

-- **Logging and Error Handling:**
-  Use [Pino logger](https://getpino.io/) for logging.
-Make sure to handle errors gracefully using try/catch blocks to avoid server crashes.

-- **Next Steps:**
-  Flesh out each endpoint's logic and validations.
-Integrate the bouncer flow in `/api/project/:id/interaction` and consider adding endpoints for user profile and logout as the project evolves.

 ## Database Schema